 Listen to the full interview on BBC iplayer.

 And did you happen to read the inspirational story of maths teacher, Colin Hegarty?
 Colin was shortlisted for the Global Teacher prize.
 Asked for his top tips for smashing maths, it should come as no surprise to that two of his top five tips concern practice - 'do some maths everyday' he recommends.
 And his number one tip is to 'believe in yourself.'

 Read Colin’s full interview here.

-- Use Komodo 3 to 5 times a week.
+- Use Komodo three to five times a week.
 Komodo delivers the targeted practice your child needs.
 It’s designed to build confidence and make learning maths a pleasure, not a chore.